Paya Pichkah

-Paya Pichkah (born 21 March 2000) is a Swedish footballer who plays as a midfielder for Egersunds IK on loan from IF Brommapojkarna in Allsvenskan.
+Paya Pichkah (born 21 March 2000) is a Swedish footballer who plays as a midfielder for Bryne FK in the Norwegian First Division.

 Club career

 Paya Pichkah made his Allsvenskan debut for GIF Sundsvall on 3 April 2022 during the 2022 season against IK Sirius at the Studenternas IP.

 In February 2024, Pichkah joined Allsvenskan side IF Brommapojkarna ahead of the 2024 season.
-He went on loan to Egersunds IK in 2025.
+He went on loan to Norwegian side Egersunds IK in 2025.

+In January 2026, Pichkah joined Norwegian First Division side Bryne FK ahead of the 2026 season.

 International career

 Pichkah has played for the Sweden men's national under-17 football team in 2017 against Slovakia, Norway, and Romania, and has played for the Sweden men's national under-19 football team in 2018 where he was called up for their 2019 UEFA European Under-19 Championship qualification campaign.